spacetelescope/jwst/docs/jwst/clean_flicker_noise/main.rst

 The process of building the mask varies somewhat depending on the observing mode of the image being processed.
 Some features are common to all modes, while others are mode-specific.
-The following sections describe each type of masking that can be applied and at the end there is a summary of the types applied to each image mode.
+The following sections describe each type of masking that can be applied.
+At the end, there is a summary of the types applied to each instrument mode.

-The user-settable step parameter `save_mask` can be used to save the mask to a file, if desired (see the
+The user-settable step parameter `save_mask` can be used to save the scene mask to a file, if desired (see the
-:ref:`step arguments <_clean_flicker_noise_arguments>`).
+:ref:`step arguments <clean_flicker_noise_arguments>`).

 Note that a user may also supply their own mask image as input to the step, in which case the process of creating a mask is skipped.
 The step parameter `user_mask` is used to specify an input mask.
+If specified, the input mask must contain a datamodel matching the shape of a 'rate' or 'rateints' file generated for the input science data (either `~jwst.datamodels.ImageModel` or `~jwst.datamodels.CubeModel`).
+To generate a custom mask, it may be easiest to save the mask output from a default run of the ``clean_flicker_noise`` step on the input data, then modify it as needed.

 NIRSpec IFU Slices
 ^^^^^^^^^^^^^^^^^^